Portuguese Army: South American campaigns

-The Portuguese Royal Court and Government install themselves in Brazil from 1808, with Rio de Janeiro becoming the de facto capital of the Portuguese Empire.
-In 1815, Brazil is raised to the status of Kingdom, with the whole Portuguese Monarchy becoming the United Kingdom of Portugal, Brazil and the Algarves.
-As a retaliation against the Napoleonic invasion of the Portugal, the Portuguese forces in Brazil invaded and conquered the French Guiana in 1808.
+The Portuguese Royal Court and Government installed themselves in Brazil from 1808, with Rio de Janeiro becoming the de facto capital of the Portuguese Empire.
+In 1815, Brazil was raised to the status of Kingdom, with the whole Portuguese Monarchy becoming the United Kingdom of Portugal, Brazil and the Algarves.
+As a retaliation against the Napoleonic invasion of the Portugal, the Luso-Brazilian forces in Brazil invaded and conquered French Guiana in 1808.
 In 1811, the Portuguese Army in Brazil invaded the Banda Oriental (present-day Uruguay), to retake Portuguese claimed territories that were under Spanish occupation.
-In 1816, the Portuguese forces invaded again the Banda Oriental, defeating the forces of Artigas in a series of battles.
-Banda Oriental is then annexed to the Portuguese Crown as the Brazilian Cisplatine Province.
-After the declaration of the Independence of Brazil in September 1822, by the Portuguese Prince heir Peter, the Portuguese Army fought the brief Brazilian War of Independence.
-This war assumed a character of a kind of a civil war, with the forces loyal to the Portuguese Government fighting the separatist army whose leaders and officers were also mostly Portuguese.
-By 1823, the resistance of the Portuguese loyal forces was concentrated in some coastal cities, especially those of Salvador of Bahia and Montevideo (presently the capital of Uruguay), all under siege of the Brazilian separatist forces.
+In 1816, the Portuguese forces invaded again the Banda Oriental, defeating José Gervasio Artigas in a series of battles.
+The Banda Oriental was then annexed to the Portuguese Crown as the Brazilian Cisplatine Province.
+After the declaration of the Independence of Brazil in September 1822, by Prince heir Pedro of Braganza, the Portuguese Army fought the Brazilian War of Independence.
+By 1823, the resistance of the Portuguese loyal forces was concentrated in some coastal cities, especially those of Salvador and Montevideo (presently the capital of Uruguay), all under siege of the Brazilian forces.
 Despite repelling successive attacks by the superior Brazilian forces, but with no perspectives of receiving reinforcements, the Portuguese garrison of Salvador, under the command of General Madeira de Melo, evacuated the city and embarked in a Portuguese naval squadron, sailing to Portugal in July 1823.
-The Portuguese garrison of Montevideo was the last to resist in Brazil, only surrendering to the Brazilian forces (ironically, commanded by the Portuguese General Carlos Lecor) on 8 March 1824.
+The Portuguese garrison of Montevideo was the last to resist in Brazil, only surrendering to the Brazilian forces under Carlos Lecor) on 8 March 1824.

-With the presence of the Royal Court and of a high number of Portuguese Army officers that accompanied it, the military organization of Brazil is developed, with its ground forces now being frequently referred as the "Army of Brazil" (while the Portuguese Army in Europe was referred as the "Army of Portugal" or the "Army of the Kingdom").
+With the presence of the Royal Court and of a high number of Portuguese Army officers that accompanied it, the military organization of Brazil was developed, with its ground forces now being frequently referred as the "Army of Brazil" (while the Portuguese Army in Europe was referred as the "Army of Portugal" or the "Army of the Kingdom").
 The Army of Brazil would be the origin of the present Brazilian Army.
-With the end of the Peninsular War, the Army of Brazil is reinforced with military contingents sent from Portugal, one of the most important of these being the Division of Royal Volunteers, commanded by General Carlos Lecor.
+With the end of the Peninsular War, the Army of Brazil was reinforced with military contingents sent from Portugal, one of the most important of these being the Division of Royal Volunteers, commanded by General Carlos Lecor.
 This Division was originally raised, by the request of the Duke of Wellington, to integrate its army in the Waterloo Campaign, but ended instead to be sent to Brazil.